kubeshop/botkube-docs/docs/plugins/kubectl.md

 ### Enable the plugin

-#### Botkube Cloud

-You can enable the plugin as a part of Botkube instance configuration.

-1. If you don't have an existing Botkube instance, create a new one, according to the [Installation](../installation/index.mdx) docs.
-2. From the [Botkube Cloud homepage](https://app.botkube.io), click on a card of a given Botkube instance.
-3. Navigate to the platform tab which you want to configure.
-4. Click **Add plugin** button.
-5. Select the Kubectl plugin.
-6. Click **Save** button.

-#### Self-hosted Botkube installation

 The Kubectl plugin is hosted by the official Botkube plugin repository.
 First, make sure that the `botkube` repository is defined under `plugins` in the [values.yaml](https://github.com/kubeshop/botkube/blob/main/helm/botkube/values.yaml) file.

 ```yaml